Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Experiments

-It is worth to highlight that, in addition to the subpopulation shift between sparse and dense labels within each volume studied in this work, the pixel-wise class imbalance (\eg, the predominance of background pixels within each image) is another well-investigated challenge for medical image segmentation, where coupling the dice loss~\citep{wong2018segmentation,taghanaki2019combo,yeung2022unified} in the objective is a common remedy used in many state-of-the-art methods~\citep{chen2021transunet,cao2021swin}.
+It is worth highlighting that, in addition to the information imbalance among samples caused by the concept shift discussed in this work, the pixel-wise class imbalance (\eg, the predominance of background pixels) is another well-investigated challenge for medical image segmentation, where coupling the dice loss~\citep{wong2018segmentation,taghanaki2019combo,yeung2022unified} in the objective is a common remedy used in many state-of-the-art methods~\citep{chen2021transunet,cao2021swin}.
 The implementation of \ours also leverages the dice loss to alleviate pixel-wise class imbalance.
 We defer the detailed discussion to \Cref{apx:dice}.